Symposium / May 13, 2019 - May 16, 2019

-11th Heat Flow Calorimetry Symposium on Energetic Materials
+11th International Heat Flow Calorimetry Symposium on Energetic Materials

-The next Heat Flow Calorimetry Symposium on Energetic Materials (HFCS-EM) will take place in May 2019.
+The next International Heat Flow Calorimetry Symposium on Energetic Materials (HFCS-EM) will take place in May 2019.
 This will be the 11th symposium in a series that started more than 20 years ago in 1997.
-The venue will again be the Fraunhofer Institute for Chemical Technology (Fraunhofer ICT), which successfully hosted the HFCS-EM in 2008.
+The venue will again be the Fraunhofer Institute for Chemical Technology ICT, which successfully hosted the HFCS-EM in 2008.

 Please examine the list of topics.
-Any application and interpretation related to heat flow is welcome.
+Feel not be excluded with your aspects using heat flow techniques, any application and interpretation related to heat flow is welcome.

 Most presentations at HFCS-EM are given orally.
 However, poster presentations will also be arranged.
 When providing your abstract, please indicate your preference for an oral or a poster presentation.

 Companies working in the field of heat flow techniques will have the opportunity to exhibit during the symposium.

 The venue is situated in Berghausen (Pfinztal) This is close to the city of Karlsruhe, which is easily reachable by train from the major airports Frankfurt (Main), Stuttgart and Munich.
 The airport best connected to Karlsruhe is Frankfurt-Main, which has a long-distance train station directly attached to the airport buildings, easily accessible by foot.
 The German high-speed ICE (Intercity Express) trains run every hour between Frankfurt Airport and Karlsruhe Main Station.
 There are also TGV (French high-speed trains) and ICE connections between Paris and Karlsruhe.

 More information about the venue is provided in the section "Map – How to reach us" on this website.
 Please also refer to the section "Hotels" for information about accommodation.